What to See

 -

-National Geographic called it the best beach city in the world, so it shouldn’t be a problem to find the best beaches in Barcelona – should it?
+How does one find the best beaches in Barcelona?
+National Geographic called it the best beach city in the world, so it shouldn’t be hard should it?
 Sometimes I’m not so sure.
-After 11 years in the city I’ve got a good idea for myself, but I’m going to be breaking down the top Barcelona city beaches […]
+After 11 years in the city though, I’ve got a good idea of what the best beach in Barcelona means to me.
+Here are the […]

 -